ir4un/raspTextMaid/README.md

-# discordBotHost
+# Text Maid Lexica

-A simple bot that i created just for fun
+A simple bot that I created just for fun

 Currently available commands: <br/>
 }hello - Says hello to the bot <br/>